Wandering-Swordsman-LLC/Docs/guide/installation.md

 * Open this [website](https://github.com/)
 * Create a new account
 :::warning
 Don't provide your personal email unless you are fine with other people seeing it.
-But it is **recommened** to put your email.
+But it is **recommended** to put your email.
 You might use this account for future work in actual companies.
 :::

 ## Github CLI